 Now I let my thoughts pause, pause on these beautiful paintings that reflect my state of mind.
 One is by Mark Chadwick and it presents the fluidity of thoughts and the other, by Ingeborg Herckenrath.
 It shows connected people.
 These images may lead you to your own associations.
 I will leave you here to linger here or to move on…

 Founding Director @ Sequel.
-Partner @ Little Events.
+Partner @ Story of Me & Little Events.
 Author, Sia (2012).
-Volunteer Mentor (Teens/ Families) @ Ministry of Social & Family Development.
+Mentor to teens & families @ the Ministry of Social & Family Development, Singapore.